OctopusDeploy/blog/blog/2020-06/gitub-actions-local-runner/index.md

 #### Set up the runner

-Setting up a local runner is incredibly easy, kudos to GitHub for making it so simple.
+Setting up a local runner is incredibly easy.
+Kudos to GitHub for making it so simple.
 After you've created your workflow YAML file, make your way over to the **Settings** in your GitHub repo:

 ![](github-actions-settings.png)